Origins and Tradition

 Q: How do I store leftover meatloaf?

 A: Leftover meatloaf can be stored in the refrigerator for 3 to 4 days in an airtight container.
 For longer storage, you can also freeze it.
-Be sure to wrap it well to avoid freezer burn.
+Be sure to wrap it well to prevent freezer burn.

 4 comments